sylabs/singularityce-community/roadmap.md

 * **Full support for unprivileged SquashFS mount from SIF** Mount of singularity SquashFS SIF containers should be possible without privilege, across the different runtime flows, `oci` command group etc.

+* **Instance Stats** - Enable monitoring of instance resource usage via cgroups.
+Initial work by vsoch has been done at https://github.com/sylabs/singularity/pull/784.
+Remaining tasks to make this more broadly applicable at https://github.com/sylabs/singularity/issues/785

 ## 4.0 Features